 To continue adding value beyond code, while including ENERGY STAR Northwest, we now have specific requirements for homes certified in Washington State.
 This customized program for Washington helps leading builders continue to differentiate their homes in a very competitive market.
 For homes permitted after January 1, 2014, the Washington DOE Zero Energy Ready Home Requirements apply.

-Following a public review, DOE established California DOE Zero Energy Ready Home Requirements, which go into effect for homes permitted after January 1, 2014.
-Given California's advanced energy code and ENERGY STAR program, the requirements include additional mandatory features, but allow for compliance flexibility.
-Builders certifying homes in California have the option of prescriptive compliance, a performance option using national HERS software, or one of two performance options using California Title 24 compliance software.
+Under Rev.05 of the DOE Zero Energy Ready Home California Requirements, builders certifying homes in California continue to have the options of prescriptive compliance, a performance option using national HERS software, or two performance options using California Title 24 compliance software.

 The DOE Zero Energy Ready Home Policy Record contains a description of 1) issues that have been received and resolved since the release of the last revision of the National Program Requirements, and 2) program updates that have been implemented by DOE but did not result in direct changes to the DOE Zero Energy Ready Home National Program Requirements document.